Nonlocal growth of quantum conditional mutual information under decoherence: Introduction

 The present work develops the quantum \emph{conditional mutual information} (CMI) as a diagnostic of such long-range correlations.
 We show that CMI (like MIE) can increase nonlocally as a result of decoherence, and relate it to MIE in the special case of the measurement channel.
 We discuss how the CMI evolves under general quantum channels, providing bounds both for general quantum channels and for the specific case of measurements.
-In addition, we describe the structure of quantum states and channels for which the rate of CMI growth is maximal which we call "efficient teleporters", generalizing the concept of teleportation to generic quantum channels.
+In addition, we describe the structure of quantum states for which the rate of CMI growth is maximal; we call these states ``efficient teleporters'', generalizing the concept of teleportation to generic quantum channels.
 For measurement channels, we identify a class of states---related to the Hayden-Preskill black hole paradox \cite{10.1088/1126-6708/2007/09/120}---for which measuring \emph{any} qubits gives rise to maximal CMI growth.
 On the other hand, we show that similar properties cannot be present in states subject to erasure channels, highlighting how the teleportation properties of different channels can be vastly different.
-Finally, we explore the rate at which quantum channels induce entanglement growth in random quantum circuits as a function of circuit depth, interpolating between the teleportation transition and a ``Page'' transition in the limit of deep circuits.
-We numerically probe such interpolation under the measurement and erasure channels, anylyse them using the statistical mechanics model, and point out the differences their scaling behavior.
+Finally, we explore the rate at which quantum channels induce CMI growth in states generated by random quantum circuits as a function of circuit depth, interpolating between the teleportation transition and a ``Page'' transition in the limit of deep circuits.
+We numerically probe these transitions and the interpolation between them.
+We argue that the teleportation transitions for measurement and erasure channels lie in distinct universality classes.

 This work is organized as follows.
 In Sec.~\ref{cmi} we introduce the basic properties of the classical and quantum CMI, including the relation between CMI and MIE.
 In Sec.~\ref{structure} we bound the growth of CMI for a single general decoherence event as well as for a single instance of a measurement channel, and characterize the structure of the states that saturate these bounds.
 In Sec.~\ref{hayden} we discuss examples of efficient teleporters and elaborate on the difference between erasure channels and measurement channels.
 Finally, in Sec.~\ref{ruc} we explore transitions in how many measurements one needs to create long-range correlations in a quantum circuit, as a function of circuit depth.